Economy chief welcomes prospect of nuclear power in Lincolnshire

 Coun Davie reiterated his opposition to large solar farms, new pylons or on-shore wind farms at the conference.

-“Calling us NIMBYs and blockers may go down well in Islington, but it doesn’t resonate here,” he told the conference.
+He said: “Calling us NIMBYs and blockers may go down well in Islington, but it doesn’t resonate here.

 Attendees also heard from representatives of the STEP fusion energy project, which aims to build the world’s first fission reactor just over the Lincolnshire border at the West Burton power station.